CentaurusInfra/arktos/docs/setup-guide/scale-out-local-dev-setup.md

 1. Two Tenant Partitions
 2. Two Resource Partitions
-3. Use CNIPlugin bridge, mizar, or flannel
+3. Use CNIPlugin bridge or Mizar

 ## Prerequsite <a name="prereq"></a>